 Across all divisions: the only number that matters in evaluating any offer is the four-year out-of-pocket cost.
 Run the net price calculator on every school generating real interest, ask coaches exactly what the award covers and for how long, and calculate the total cost before committing to anything.

-For the full framework on how headcount and equivalency systems work across all sports and divisions, the college athletic scholarships guide covers the mechanics in detail.
+For the full framework on how roster limits and scholarship systems work across all sports and divisions, the college athletic scholarships guide covers the mechanics in detail.
 For a complete look at volleyball recruiting timelines, contact windows, and what coaches evaluate at each division, the volleyball college recruiting timeline covers the full picture.
 And if you're working through how the divisions compare on competition level, roster culture, and academic experience beyond just scholarship dollars, the breakdown of D1 vs. D2 vs. D3 differences addresses all of it.
+As you work through the financial side of this process, it's also worth understanding what recruiting services like NCSA charge families — especially since the scholarship amounts at many levels are smaller than expected.